mm25d950/DA5400_Final_Project/README.md

 # Adaptive Instance-Level Reweighting for Imbalanced Classification

+Implementation and evaluation of adaptive instance-level reweighting for imbalanced classification on Credit Card Fraud and Mammography datasets.

+---

 ## Overview

-This project implements and evaluates the research paper:
+This project implements and experimentally evaluates the research paper:

 > “A Re-Balancing Strategy for Class-Imbalanced Classification Based on Instance Difficulty”

-The objective is to study adaptive instance-level reweighting for imbalanced classification problems and compare its performance against standard machine learning baselines.
+The objective is to improve minority-class detection using adaptive instance-level weighted sampling based on sample learning difficulty.

-The experiments were conducted on two real-world imbalanced datasets:
+The framework is evaluated on:

 - Credit Card Fraud Detection Dataset
 - Mammography Dataset

-In addition to reproducing the original proposed method, two extensions were also explored:
-- Weighted-loss extension
-- Ensemble learning extension

----

-## Baseline Models
+Baseline models:

-The following machine learning algorithms were used for comparison:
-- Logistic Regression
+- Logistic Regression (LR)
 - Support Vector Machine (SVM)
 - Random Forest (RF)

----

-## Proposed Variants
+Proposed variants:

-- Proposed Adaptive Reweighting
+- Adaptive Reweighting
 - Weighted-Loss Extension
 - Ensemble Extension

----

-## Evaluation Metrics

-The models were evaluated using:
-- Accuracy
-- Precision
-- Recall
-- F1-score
-- ROC-AUC
-- PR-AUC

-PR-AUC was treated as an important metric for highly imbalanced datasets.

----

-## Main Observations

-- Weighted-loss extension achieved strong PR-AUC performance on the highly imbalanced Credit Card Fraud dataset.
-- Ensemble extension achieved the best overall performance on the Mammography dataset.
-- Adaptive instance-level weighting achieved competitive minority-class detection performance without explicit oversampling or undersampling.

 ---